 There will be in-class quizzes, about once per week, each corresponding to a recent problem set.

 Exams:

-Two in-class exams, currently planned for Thursday, January 14 and Tuesday, February 16.
-Final exam (cumulative) to be held Monday, February 22, 12:30pm-2:30pm, room TBA.
+Two preliminary exams, in class, currently planned for Thursday, Jan.
+13 and Thursday, Feb.
+17. Final exam (cumulative) scheduled for Monday, Feb.
+21, 12:30pm-2:30pm, location TBA.